Nieuport 11, 16

 Throughout the crucial time when the Fokker Eindecker ruled supreme within the Western Front each of the Nieuport 11 and 16 carried out valiant services.
 They were flown by a lot of famous French squadrons and aviators, such as de Rose, Guynemer and Nungesser of Escadrille N.65.

-As soon as the Nieuport 16 appeared, several Nieuport11s were taken out service for modification to Two-seat training planes, and refitted with Clerget 7 Z power plant.
+As soon as the Nieuport 16 appeared, several Nieuport11s were taken out of service for modification to Two-seat training planes, and refitted with Clerget 7 Z power plant.

 Users: France, Britain, Belgium, Italy, Russia, Netherlands.